 Key Features of Pop OS

-- System76 hardware integration → Pop!_OS is optimized for System76 hardware, with drivers and tools that are designed specifically for Sytem76.
+- System76 hardware integration: Pop!_OS is optimized for System76 hardware, with drivers and tools that are designed specifically for Sytem76.

-- Pop Shell → a tiling window manager that provides a more efficient way to manage windows and applications.
+- Pop Shell: A tiling window manager that provides a more efficient way to manage windows and applications.

-- Gaming-Focused → With optimized graphics driver and tools, Pop!_OS provides built-in support for gaming.
+- Gaming-Focused: With optimized graphics driver and tools, Pop!_OS provides built-in support for gaming.

-Pros
+Pros of Pop!_OS

 - Privacy-focused with full disk encryption, secure boot, and automatic security updates.

-- It is free and open-source software, enabling users free to view & modify the source code as per their wish.
+- It is free and open-source software, enabling users to view & modify the source code as per their wish.

 - Built-in support for NVIDIA.

-Cons
+Cons of Pop!_OS

 - Limited software selection compared to some other Linux distributions.